Meetings and Events Calendar

-Calendar
+Upcoming Events Calendar

 Elections in Texas normally occur three times a year, although runoff elections and special elections can add to that total.

 The first week of March of even years is set aside for Primary Elections.
-Currently in Texas, when you register to vote you do not pick a party affiliation, so during the Primary you’ll be asked to select a Republican or Democratic ballot.
-In doing so you’ll be bound to that party if there is a runoff in any of the races (but not for the General Election in November).
-Runoff Elections result when a candidate in a Primary Election does not get more than 50% of the vote.
-These typically are scheduled in late May.
-Primary Elections include choices for Federal, State and County offices for each party.
+Currently in Texas, when you register to vote you do not pick a party affiliation.
+During the Primary you’ll be asked to select a Republican or Democratic ballot.
+In doing so, you’ll be bound to that party if there is a runoff in any of the races.
+Of course, for the General Election in November you can vote for any candidate you want.

 In November of odd years, Texans will typically be able to vote on a slate of proposed amendments to the Texas State Constitution.
 There can be other things on the ballot as well, usually depending on where you live in the county.